Medication Search: Nu-Sulindac

 How does this medication work?
 What will it do for me?

 Sulindac belongs to the class of medications called nonsteroidal anti-inflammatory drugs (NSAIDs).
 It is used to relieve mild to moderately severe pain accompanied by inflammation.
-It can be used to relieve pain in conditions such as rheumatoid arthritis, osteoarthritis, ankylosing spondylitis, and shoulder pain due to bursitis or tendinitis.
+It can be used to relieve pain in conditions such as rheumatoid arthritis, osteoarthritis, ankylosing spondylitis, arthritis caused by gout, and shoulder pain due to bursitis or tendinitis.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.